School Counseling Information

 Many times what appears to be a big problem is really just a misunderstanding.
 Teachers are eager to help students, and very often a ten-minute conference with a counselor and teacher is all that is necessary to solve a problem.
 Students should inform counselors or administrators if they feel there is a need for a teacher/student conference.
 Likewise, the counselor or teacher will suggest one when it is necessary.

 As a segment of the school counseling department’s career/educational planning service, the counselors invite numerous college/university representatives to meet with students who have an interest in the visiting school.
 Sessions are scheduled throughout any given school term, although most colleges visit the district during the first semester.
-Notification of a visitation occurs via morning announcements, on the school counseling website, and posting of the visitation dates on the school counseling department bulletin board.
-To attend a session, students should sign up in the school counseling office through the secretary.
-On the day of the visitation, the student obtains a pass from the school counseling office secretary and then presents this pass to the teacher whose class the student will be dismissed from to attend the meeting.
+Notification of a visitation occurs via morning announcements, on the high school website.
+To attend a session, please use the following link https://tinyurl.com/EAHSCollegeVisits to sign up to visit with the colleges.
+You will get an e-hall pass for the visit.

 The school counseling department provides resources to students who seek financial aid to attend a post-secondary school.
 The school counseling department advertises the availability of college and community scholarships through the use of our bulletin boards, website, and building announcements.
 A financial aid night is held each year.

-All branches of armed services, including the Reserves and ROTC programs, may visit with individual students unless a form denying permission is submitted to the counseling office.
-This form is mailed with report cards at the end of the 10th and 11th grade years and is included in the packet of forms students receive on the first day of school or may be obtained in the school counseling office.
+All branches of armed services, including the Reserves and ROTC programs, may visit with or call any individual students unless a form denying permission is submitted to the counseling office.
+This form is included in the Virtual Backpack for 10th and 11th grade students.
 If a form is not submitted, it is assumed that the school may release the student’s name to the armed services.
 The military recruiters set up an informational table once monthly in the school cafeteria.

 If your student is absent for more than (1) one day of school and you would like to request homework for the days of absence.
-Please contact the counseling office via phone or email to make a request for homework.
-Please note we give teachers 24 hours notice to gather work to be sent home. **Parents can visit the Community Portal for a list of daily homework assignments and course announcements.
+Please contact the high school office via phone or email to make a request for homework.
+Please note we give teachers 24 hours notice to gather work to be sent home. **Parents can visit the Community Portal or Schoology for a list of daily homework assignments and course announcements.